 What Is The Difference Between "Player" And "Device" Limit?

 Player limit is the maximum number of athletes tracked in the activity leaderboard.
 Note this is not the same as "device limit" of simultaneous Bluetooth connections your device can support.
-For example, our testing showed iPhoneX and iPad Pro running iOS13 can support 14 simultaneous connections, while standard iPad and iPod Touch running iOS13 can only support 7.
-Actual device limits may also vary depending on Bluetooth slots available and device model.
+For example, our testing showed iPhoneX and iPad Pro running iOS13 can support 12 simultaneous connections, while standard iPad and iPod Touch running iOS13 can only support 7.
+The maximum simultaneous connections this iPhone can support will depend on device model and available Bluetooth slots.
+Players in the connection queue are indicated by on-screen counter.
 You can extend the maximum number of athletes on iPhone display to 24 by running Squad Hub app on second iPhone.
 Both iPhones exchange athlete data via Bluetooth (short-range) or local WiFi network (long-range).
 Below are current display limits for devices running iOS13:

 â€¢ Up to 7 players on iPad / iPod Touch